Peter Rainier (Royal Navy officer, born 1784): Treasure ship and end of Java campaign

-Rainier continued his successes in Caroline into 1807; on 27 January he was sailing off the Philippines when a strange sail was spotted, and upon Caroline approaching her she revealed herself to be Spanish.
-The ship was much smaller than Caroline but despite this when Rainier brought his ship alongside her the Spaniard opened fire; Caroline responded in kind and forced the Spaniard to surrender after killing or injuring twenty-seven members of her crew.
-Upon further investigation it was found that that ship was the 16-gun St Raphael, sailing under the name of Pallas for the Philippine Company from Lima to Manila.
-She was operating as a treasure ship for the company and was carrying £500,000 of bullion coin and 1,700 quintals of copper, all of which was captured by Rainier in the action.
-(Note: The prize money for St Raphael totalled around £170,000 of which Rainier received £50,000.)
+Rainier continued his successes in Caroline into 1807; on 27 January he was sailing off the Philippines when an unknown ship was spotted, and upon Caroline approaching her she hoisted Spanish colours.
+The ship was much smaller than Caroline, but when Rainier brought his ship alongside her the Spanish ship opened fire; Caroline responded in kind and forced the ship to strike her colours after killing or injuring 27 members of her crew.
+Upon taking possession of the Spanish ship, the British discovered that she was the 16-gun San Rafael of the Royal Company of the Philippines, sailing from Lima to Manila under the name Pallas.
+San Rafael was operating as a treasure ship for the company and was carrying £500,000 worth of bullion coin and 1,700 quintals of copper, all of which was captured by the British.
+(Note: The prize money for San Rafael totalled around £170,000 of which Rainier received £50,000.)

-Peter Rainier, his patron and uncle, died in 1808 and left his fortune to Rainier and his cousin John.
+Peter died in 1808 and left his fortune to Rainier and his cousin John.
 He had left the East Indies in 1805 and one of his replacements as commander-in-chief was Rear-Admiral Sir Edward Pellew, who in November 1806 had finished off the job Rainier had started at Batavia in October by destroying Phoenix, William, Patriot, Zeephlong, and their smaller consorts.
 However prior to this the two largest remaining Dutch warships, the 68-gun ships of the line Revolutie and Pluto, had escaped.
 Pellew sent Rainier in Caroline alongside the 36-gun frigate HMS Psyche to hunt for these two ships in June, and on 30 August Caroline and Psyche successfully located the Dutch ships of the line in the fortified port of Griesse.
-Using this information Pellew would go on to destroy them in the Raid on Griesse in December, but by this point Rainier had left Caroline, going home to England suffering from a probable fever.
+Using this information Pellew would go on to destroy them in the raid on Griesse in December, but by this point Rainier had left Caroline, going home to England suffering from a probable fever.